Twenty pound sterling note

 (2)Check the metallic thread

 There is a metallic thread embedded in every banknote.
-This appears as silver dashes on the back of the 20 pounds sterling note.
-If you hold the note up to the light the metallic thread will appear as a continuous dark line.
+If you hold the 20 pound note up to the light the metallic thread will appear as a continuous dark line.

 (3)Check the watermark.

-Hold the banknote up to the light and you will see the image of the Queen’s portrait together with a 20 and pound symbol.
+Hold the banknote up to the light and you will see the image of the Queen’s portrait together with a bright 20 and Pound symbol.

 (4)Check the print quality.

-The printed lines and colours on the 20GBP note are sharp, clear and free from smudges or blurred edges.
+The printed lines and colors on the twenty pound note are sharp, clear and free from smudges or blurred edges.

 Using a magnifying glass, look closely at the lettering beneath the Queen’s portrait on the- you will see the value of the note written in small letters and numbers.